ChrisXioannou/Networking-Cybersecurity-Interview-Cheatsheet-for-Beginners/README.md

 - **MAC (Media Access Control) Address**
   A MAC address is a hardware identifier embedded in a device’s network interface card (NIC).
   While IP addresses can change, a MAC address is permanent and unique to each device.

+- **Subnet Mask**
+  The subnet mask determines which part of the IP address refers to the **network** and which part refers to the **device (host)**.
+  For example, in `192.168.1.10` with a mask of `255.255.255.0`, the `192.168.1` identifies the network, and `.10` is the specific host.

+- **Default Gateway**
+  The default gateway is the device (usually your router) that connects your local network to other networks or the internet.
+  When your computer wants to reach an IP outside its own network, it sends the data to the gateway, which forwards it to the destination.

 #### **DNS (Domain Name System)**
 DNS translates human-readable domain names (like `google.com`) into IP addresses (like `142.250.190.78`).